defensive driving

 🚗 Driving at higher speeds.

-🌧 Road conditions are slippery (rain, ice, or fog).
+🌧 Road conditions are not ideal (rain, ice, or fog).

 🚚 Following larger vehicles like trucks (which have longer stopping distances).